 When the Germans occupied Slovakia they took [away] all of our dear ones.
 I was with the soldiers in the forests and unfortunately could not do anything.
 [I don't know how much contact or knowledge they would have had in the forests, but I would guess information moved around.]
 So it happened that my dear Joli and the child were sent directly to the gas chamber.
 All women and children under 13 went to the gas chamber – so that none of our women survived.

-No one returned from the Gelley family [the family of my grandmother's oldest sister].
-Ali and Nazi were murdered by the Gestapo in September 1944.
+No one returned from the Gelley family [the family of my grandmother and Ali's mother's oldest sister, Fruma Esther].
+Ali and Nazi [Gelley] were murdered by the Gestapo in September 1944.
 [The Gelleys were the largest horse feed suppliers in Europe, something which the Germans obviously needed, so they maintained them alive in order to keep the supply steady.]
-Mano did not return from Germany.
+Mano [Gelley] did not return from Germany.
 [He and his family were sent to Bergen-Belsen in November 1944.
 Mano died of typhus.]
-The wife of Ali, Miri Friedmann, and the daughter of Nazi [short for Ignac], Renika [she lived in Israel.
-I spoke to her once on the phone], and the wife and three children of Mano – all these are here [viz they survived and returned to Topoľčany.
+Ali [Gelley]'s wife, Miri Friedmann, and Nazi's daughter [short for Ignac], Renika [she lived in Israel.
+I spoke to her once on the phone], and Mano's wife and three children – all these are here [viz they survived and returned to Topoľčany.
 I knew them, Rozsi the mother, Zecharia, Vera and Boobie.
 Zecharia went to England to become a rabbi, later serving a congregation in New York City.
 He passed away last week.
 I met him for the first time about 10 years ago.
 The rest of the family moved to Melbourne where my father was very close to them.
 I also knew them well.]